 Have you ever wondered if skin toner is the pet rock of beauty products – basically an attempt to get you to spend money on something you don’t need?
-I have!
+I definitely have.

 Why your skin needs acid, even if it isn’t oily

-If you’ve never heard of it, the acid mantle is “like an invisible veil that keeps the good stuff (lipids, moisture) in and the bad stuff (pollution, bacteria) out.
-As the name indicates, the acid mantle is at its strongest—and therefore most naturally balanced—when the skin is slightly acidic, with an optimum pH of about 5.5.” (source)
+Healthy skin has an acid mantle that’s “like an invisible veil that keeps the good stuff (lipids, moisture) in and the bad stuff (pollution, bacteria) out.
+As the name indicates, the acid mantle is at its strongest—and therefore most naturally balanced—when the skin is slightly acidic, with an optimum pH of about 5.5.”
+(1)

-When we wash with soap, two things happen . . .
+That’s important to know because when we cleanse with soap, two things happen . . .

-1. We remove debris and transient bacteria from the environment.
+1. We remove debris and transient bacteria.
 We also rinse away some of the good bacteria that are part of our natural microbiome, but those bacteria also live in the deeper layers of our skin that water doesn’t touch and therefore quickly repopulate.

 2. Unfortunately, soap also changes the skin’s pH from acid to alkaline and washes off the “protective film” part of the mantle, which is sebum produced by our skin.
 Or as New York dermatologist Dr. Whitney Bowe put it, “The natural acidity in our skin can be disrupted when we use harsh cleansers and soaps.
 This in turn destroys the acid mantle protecting our skin from harmful bacteria, germs, and pollutants.”